dracula/tmux/README.md

 Restart tmux and then use `prefix + I` (capital I as in Install) to install

 ## Troubleshooting
-Some users have experienced issues where the weather does not load immediately.
+Some users have experienced issues where the weather does not load.
 This may be solved by manually running dracula.tmux:
 `~/.tmux/plugins/tmux-dracula/dracula.tmux`